hyx0329/archlinux-allwinner-h616/PKGBUILDs/README.md

 ## linux-sunxi64-armbian

+Current armbian/build version: 95b8c4cc8c252d4f9dbcbc17611e835550b3fa70

 linux-sunxi64-armbian is a kernel package tweaked to support MangoPi MQ Quad and OrangePi Zero 2W.
-It can still be used on other sunxi boards though.
+It can still be used to support other H616/H618 boards though.

 The package uses ArchLinux lts kernel(6.6, 6.12) package as a template, and utilizes the patches from armbian build.